 College Policies Camosun has policies on grading, academic offences, resolution procedures, and consequent sanctions.
-Please familiarize yourself with these policies (see 2010-2011 College calendar).
+Please familiarize yourself with these policies (see 2011-2012 College calendar).
 Attendance, assignments (e.g., papers) and exams Attendance is important because it keeps you in contact with the course materials and any changes that may occur throughout the semester.
 A missed exam or assignment will result in a mark of zero.
-Unfortunately, make-up exams will not typically be offered.
-If there is a serious medical or compassionate reason that you would like considered, contact the instructor before the test or due date.
+Unfortunately, make-up exams will not be offered unless there is a serious medical or compassionate reason that you would like considered.
+Contact the instructor before the test or due date.
 Time management issues and competing priorities are NOT sufficient reasons.
 Documentation to support your claim is always required (e.g., physician's note explaining why you could not attend the exam).